 Four Mint Iced Tea (harvest recipe)

 If there is one plant anyone can grow, it’s mint.
-This perennial, hardy herb isn’t very fussy: it needs moist soil and prefers partial shade, although it will also grow happily in full sun as long as you keep it watered and fertilize with a liquid fertilizer every 6 to 8 weeks.
-Left to its own devices, it will take over your growing space, so it’s usually best to grow it in containers.
-Even a small container of mint can provide you with an ample amount of herb to use in teas and culinary dishes, and clipping once the stem has produced several sets of leaves will encourage the plant to send out produce more.
+This perennial, hardy herb isn’t very fussy: it needs moist soil and prefers partial shade, although it will also grow happily in full sun as long as you keep it watered and fertilize with a liquid fertilizer at least every 6 to 8 weeks.
+Left to its own devices, it will take over your growing space, so it’s usually best to grow mint in containers.
+Even a small container of mint can provide you with an ample amount of herb to use in teas and culinary dishes, and clipping once the stem has produced several sets of leaves will encourage the plant to produce more.
 In fact, it’s best to clip the leaves on a regular basis for a healthy plant that will offer you an abundant harvest.

 One benefit of growing mint is its ability to repel pests.
 Rub the leaves of spearmint or peppermint over your skin before you go outside to repel mosquitos and flies.
 These plants are also said to repel spiders; in my experience peppermint works best as a spider repellent when used as an essential oil; sprinkle a few drops of peppermint oil around your home to keep these arachnids away.
 Pennyroyal mint is reputed to repel fleas and ticks.
-These varieties of mint can be am effective tool for practicing eco-friendly pest management techniques in your garden.
+These varieties of mint can be an effective tool for practicing eco-friendly pest management techniques in your garden.

 There are several varieties of mint that go into this recipe, including spearmint, peppermint, and lemon balm.
 Spearmint has leaves that are lighter in color and somewhat wider in shape than mint and peppermint, with pointed tips.
 It is useful as an aid for indigestion, gas, nausea, and headache, toothache, and sore throat, among other ailments.
 Peppermint makes a great addition to sweet dishes and salads and as a chilled tea can also help treat sunburn (just apply to the affected area with a cotton pad soaked in the tea)!
 Aside from its usefulness in repelling spiders, peppermint oil is used to treat IBS (Irritable Bowel Syndrome), tension headaches, sore breasts from breastfeeding, bed sores, and a number of other disorders.
 Lemon balm is lighter in color than the other 3 mints.
 This sprawling, bushy herb grows naturally in sandy areas but can adapt to a variety of environments.
 It has been used since the Middle Ages to reduce anxiety and stress, aid sleep, increase appetite, and to relieve the symptoms of indigestion.